FairRootGroup/FairSoft/README.md

 `repo.yaml` + `packages/` constitute the FairSoft Spack package repository.

-`config/` contains some general configuration changes needed on some systems, please use it with `spack -C ./config ...`.
+`config/` contains some general configuration changes needed on some systems.
+It's merged into the spack site config directory.

 `spack/` is a git submodule which references the Spack git repo which currently contains both the Spack software and the Spack builtin package repository.
 Because some of the packages a FairSoft release pins down come from the Spack builtin repository, the idea is to pin it, too, to provide a reproducible build experience which does not depend on the various possible combination of Spack and FairSoft.
 The referenced submodule might also contain some extra patches, that we were not yet able to integrate into the upstream Spack itself.